-Before my financial awakening two years ago, I made a bunch of financial mistakes ranging from forbearing on my debt – please, don’t do this – to investing in the market while I was accruing 6.8% interest on my student loans.
-There are a lot of reasons why I made these mistakes.
+Before my financial awakening a few years ago, I made a lot of financial mistakes ranging from forbearing on my debt – please, don’t do this – to investing in the market while I was accruing 6.8% interest on my student loans.
+These mistakes happened for a variety of reasons.
 Many of them – that I am going to spend some time disproving today – were caused by lies, myths, and otherwise untrue things that were told to me.
-Today we will dispel four lies that make doctors bad with money.
+Today we will dispel four myths that explain why doctors are bad with money.

-Lies About Money #1: It’s Just a Drop in the Ocean
+Money Myth #1: It’s Just a Drop in the Ocean

-The problem is that this kind of thinking leads to some really bad financial practices like buying a brand new car as a resident, getting a bigger house than you can afford as soon as you finish training, or eating out every day as a medical student.
+The problem is that this kind of thinking leads to some really bad financial practices like buying a brand new car as a resident, getting a bigger house than you can (or can you?) afford as soon as you finish training, or eating out every day as a medical student.

-While you are in debt, every dollar you spend will likely cost you $1.50-$2.00 when you finally pay it back.
+While you are in medical school and in debt, every dollar you spend will likely cost you $1.50-$2.00 when you finally pay it back.
 The reason for this is that the money could have gone towards minimizing your student loans or paying them off instead, but it was used on something else.
 All the while, your loans still accrue at rates likely greater than 6% interest.

 So, if you finance a car that costs you $6,000 per year for four years during medical school (total of $24,000), you can expect that car to actually cost you $36,000-$48,000 when you finally are forced to pay back your student loans.